Captaincy General of the Philippines: Royal Company of the Philippines

 On 10 March 1785, King Charles III of Spain confirmed the establishment of the Royal Philippine Company with a 25-year charter.
-After revocated the Royal Guipuzcoan Company of Caracas that had a monopoly on Venezuelan trade, the Basque-based company was granted a monopoly on the importation of Chinese and Indian goods into the Philippines, as well as the shipping of the goods directly to Spain via the Cape of Good Hope.
+After revoking the Royal Guipuzcoan Company of Caracas that had a monopoly on Venezuelan trade, the Basque-based company was granted a monopoly on the importation of Chinese and Indian goods into the Philippines, as well as the shipping of the goods directly to Spain via the Cape of Good Hope.
 The Dutch and British both bitterly opposed it because they saw the company as a direct attack on their trade in Asia.
-It also faced the hostility of the traders of the Galleon trade (see above) who saw it as competition.
-This gradually resulted in the death of both institutions: The Royal Philippine Company in 1814 and the Galleon trade in 1815.
+It also faced the hostility of the traders of the galleon trade who saw it as competition.
+This gradually resulted in the death of both institutions: the Royal Philippine Company in 1814 and the galleon trade in 1815.

 The first vessel of the Royal Philippine Company to set sail was the "Nuestra Señora de los Placeres" commanded by the captain Juan Antonio Zabaleta.

 Taxation

 Also there was the bandalâ (from the Tagalog word mandalâ, a round stack of rice stalks to be threshed), an annual forced sale and requisitioning of goods such as rice.
 Custom duties and income tax were also collected.
 By 1884, the tribute was replaced by the cedula personal, wherein everyone over 18 were required to pay for personal identification.
 The local gobernadorcillos were responsible for collection of the tribute.
 Under the cedula system taxpayers were individually responsible to Spanish authorities for payment of the tax, and were subject to summary arrest for failure to show a cedula receipt.

 Aside from paying a tribute, all male Filipinos as well as Chinese immigrants from 16 to 60 years old were obliged to render forced labor called "polo".
 This labor lasted for 40 days a year, later reduced to 15 days.
-It took various forms such as the building and repairing of roads and bridges, construction of public buildings and churches, cutting timber in the forest, working in shipyards and serving as soldiers in military expeditions.
+It took various forms such as the building and repairing of roads and bridges, construction of public buildings and churches, cutting timber in the forest, working in shipyards, and serving as soldiers in military expeditions.
 People who rendered the forced labor was called "polistas".
 He could be exempted by paying the "falla" which is a sum of money.
 The polista were according to law, to be given a daily rice ration during their working days which they often did not receive.